vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ![](imagesLocn/LocnIOW_OIF_NURSE_TIMELINE_11_08.png)

-_Primary Care_ is green, the color of _Medicine and Primary Care Services_ which is the DSS grouping it belongs to.
-Note that the location's DSS is _GENERAL INTERNAL MEDICINE_, a DSS from the same DSS grouping.
+The location's DSS is _GENERAL INTERNAL MEDICINE_, a DSS from the same DSS grouping.
 At some point between November 2008 and "now" (March 2011), the location's DSS changed.
 A browse of its timeline shows the change happened in April 2009 ...

 ![](imagesLocn/LocnIOW_OIF_NURSE_TIMELINE_DSS_CHANGE.png)